Post Occupancy Evaluations

 Assess the prescribed design delivery method and building operation against the actual facility performance and people impact post construction.

-A Post Occupancy Evaluation (POE) evaluates the results of the design and delivery processes, with the emphasis on evaluating the actual performance of the building and its occupants post construction.
-The POE evaluates the actual performance of the building in terms of energy and water use, carbon emissions, ease of operation and maintenance, and building occupant satisfaction and comfort.
-The data is analyzed and compared to original design calculations, as well as nationally and regionally recognized industry standards to see how the building is performing.
+A Post Occupancy Evaluation (POE) evaluates the results of the design delivery processes, with emphasis on the actual performance of the building and its occupants after construction.
+The POE reviews energy and water use, carbon emissions, ease of operation and maintenance, and building occupant satisfaction and comfort.
+The data is analyzed and compared to the original design calculations, as well as nationally and regionally recognized industry standards to understand how the building is performing.

 The objective of any POE is to help the building owner procure, contract, plan, design, construct, occupy, maintain, and utilize facilities more effectively by measuring a project’s successes and failures through a variety of perspectives.
 A POE can help: